utkarshsaboo45/LegalNER/milestone_1/POC.md

 3. We also plan to annotate pronouns with the person name they refer to in the coming weeks.

 4. As the last step, we will build a web interface which can be used by users to view these tagged entities discussed above.

+## How to reproduce results for Milestone 1:

+- Delete all the other files in the [src](https://github.ubc.ca/us45/COLX_523_group3/tree/master/src) folder excluding [scraper.py](https://github.ubc.ca/us45/COLX_523_group3/blob/master/src/scraper.py)
+- Execute [scraper.py](https://github.ubc.ca/us45/COLX_523_group3/blob/master/src/scraper.py).
+It will fetch all the urls from the court website, save the judgements to txt files, shuffle and zip them to judgements.zip

+Note: The number of files to be downloaded, restrictions (required document length range) and search criterion can be changed within [scraper.py](https://github.ubc.ca/us45/COLX_523_group3/blob/master/src/scraper.py)